 Smooth S4S E4E and PAR with side fixing groove.

-Similar to standard smooth decking except the addition of a rebated groove to the side of the board to accept a side fixing system.
+Similar to standard smooth decking except for the addition of a rebated groove to the side of the board to accept a side fixing system.
 Be sure that this groove matches the height and depth profile of your fixing clip, there are many variables.
 If in doubt inform your timber supplier of your intended use or ask which fixing clip should be used.

-This was the first side fixed decking profile, created in 1984, smooth finish and eased upper corners.
+The very first side fixed decking profile, created in 1984, smooth finish and eased upper corners.

-Patented in 1992, the first and only invisible deck fixing clip system available.
+Patented in 1992, the first and only invisible deck fixing clip system is available.
 This is often assumed as a T&G (Tongue and Groove) profile decking.
 The stainless steel clips act as a spacer of 4mm and allow the water to run off and air to circulate.

 Grooved with Anti-Slip

-Which ever decking profile you choose, make sure it’s for the right reason and your installer understands exactly how to install it.
+Whichever decking profile you choose, make sure it’s for the right reason and your installer understands exactly how to install it.

 Decking profile checklist